thibaudcolas/draftjs-conductor/README.md

 - [Nested list styles above 4 levels are not retained when copy-pasting between Draft instances. – facebook/draft-js#1605 (comment)](https://github.com/facebook/draft-js/pull/1605#pullrequestreview-87340460)
 - [Merged `<p>` tags on paste – facebook/draft-js#523 (comment)](https://github.com/facebook/draft-js/issues/523#issuecomment-371098488)

-All of those problems can be fixed with this library, which overrides the `copy` event to transfer more of the editor’s content, and introduces a function to use with the Draft.js [`handlePastedText`](https://draftjs.org/docs/api-reference-editor#handlepastedtext) to retrieve the pasted content.
+All of those problems can be fixed with this library, which overrides the `copy` and `cut` events to transfer more of the editor’s content, and introduces a function to use with the Draft.js [`handlePastedText`](https://draftjs.org/docs/api-reference-editor#handlepastedtext) to retrieve the pasted content.

 **This will paste all copied content, even if the target editor might not support it.** To ensure only supported content is retained, use filters like [draftjs-filters](https://github.com/thibaudcolas/draftjs-filters).

+Note: IE11 isn’t supported, as it doesn't support storing HTML in the clipboard, and we also use the [`Element.closest`](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) API.

+#### With draft.js 0.11 and above

-Here’s how to use the copy override, and the paste handler:
+Here’s how to use the copy/cut override, and the paste handler:

 ```js
 import {